 If you’re anything like me, you’re normally packed into your car with a bunch of pots, blankets and miscellaneous items piled on your lap, so sparing precious space for a case of water is not something I really want to do.
 Not to mention that I can easily buy a replacement filter online and have it shipped to my dorm, while I cannot easily haul a huge thing of water home from the grocery store.

-When it comes down to it, it’s just simply more cost-effective to have a water pitcher.
-The actual pitcher costs only about $15, and new filters run about $15, too, depending on where you get them.
+When it comes down to it, it’s just simply more cost-effective to have a water pitcher (not to mention better for the environment!).
+The actual pitcher costs only about $15-$25 and new filters run about $15, too, depending on where you get them.
 They last a few months, compared to a 24-pack of water bottles that costs the same and only lasts about a month.

 While I am guilty of buying $5 posters online, I have at least used them for all 4 years of college, though some of them are getting a little beat up.
 Even then, I often go into other people’s rooms and see some of the same posters I have.
 The testing center where I took the GRE even had one of the same pictures I did!
 Everyone likes to be an individual, so it doesn’t make me feel fantastic that I apparently have identical tastes as the mini-hell that a testing center is.
 As such, I’ve started to branch out as far as decorations are concerned.

 Most people think that plastics are the most commonly thrown out item, but, in fact, paper products take up more space in our landfills than any other type of trash, so saving a poster here and there or, better yet, not buying one in the first place, is definitely a green thing to do.